acfriday/life-of-an-identity/authentication/README.md

 When a user has a previously registered account in a Microsoft ID tenant, that user can user input their credentials and authenticate with the Microsoft tenant.
 When the requirements are only something the user both ***knows*** and ***has***, authentication would look like the below:

-# Example: Authenticating with a Microsoft Entra ID Tenant
+## Example - Authenticating with a Microsoft Entra ID Tenant

 #### *Username/Email* - **`Something the user knows`**